 Opening Doors to a Better Future

 There is no contribution payable by you for your apprenticeship funding.
-If you are aged 16-18 your apprenticeship is fully funded and if you are 19+ then your employer may have to pay a contribution towards your learning.
+If you are aged 16-18 your apprenticeship is fully funded (for employers with less than 50 employees) and if you are 19+ then your employer may have to pay a contribution towards your learning (see page 1).

 There are different minimum pay rates depending on how long you have been an apprentice and your age.
 Go to www.gov.uk/national-minimum-wage-rates to find the latest information.
-The apprenticeship minimum wage is £3.30 per hour, rising to £3.40 per hour from 1st October 2016.
+The apprenticeship minimum wage is £3.50 per hour.
 Once you have been on programme for 1 year and are over the age of 19, the national minimum wage is applicable for your age.